emma-sax4/emmasax4.info/.github/contributing.md

 When it's time to publish the post, you can either:
 * Publish the post now:
   * Add the current date/time in `YYYY-MM-DD HH:MM:SS -0X00` format (in the author's local time zone, properly identifying the current hour offset from UTC) to the post's front matter in the `date` value
-  * Rename the file to have the current date instead of whatever was there previously
   * Re-add and commit that file to the pull request
   * Wait for all status checks to pass on the pull request
   * Merge the pull request into the `source` branch
 * Publish the post on a future date:
   * Add the future publishing date/time in `YYYY-MM-DD HH:MM:SS -0X00` format (in the author's local time zone, properly identifying current the hour offset from UTC) to the post's front matter in the `date` value
-  * Rename the file to have the publishing date in the title instead of whatever was there previously
   * Re-add and commit that file to the pull request
   * Wait for all status checks to pass on the pull request
   * Add a comment to the pull request with the publishing date/time in UTC: